-Up to 20 emergency caches to be distributed to Burlingame neighborhoods, thanks to the Burlingame City Council.
+The Burlingame Neighborhood Network has distributed 28 emergency caches to neighborhood groups that have a track record of engagement in emergency preparedness activities.
 The caches, valued at $550, are for use in neighborhoods in the event of an emergency.
-They are filled with emergency supplies that include first aid essentials, tools that enable volunteers to protect themselves (hard hats, safety goggles, dust masks, gloves, etc.); and materials needed to set up an emergency base and equip teams of volunteers to aid victims and assess damage after a disaster.
+They are funded by the City of Burlingame.
+The caches are filled with emergency supplies that include first aid essentials, tools that enable volunteers to protect themselves (hard hats, safety goggles, gloves, etc.), a folding stretcher, a fire extinguisher and materials needed to set up an emergency base and equip teams of volunteers to aid victims and assess damage after a disaster.

-The caches will allow neighbors to help one another in the immediate aftermath of a disaster, without having to scramble for suppliers.
-Emergency responders routinely advise that residents will be on their own for as long as a week after a major catastrophe, while they are taking care of critical emergencies.
+The caches will allow neighbors to help one another in the immediate aftermath of a disaster, without having to scramble for supplies.
+Police and firefighters routinely advise that residents will be on their own for as long as a week after a major catastrophe, while they are taking care of critical emergencies.